rameshn1990/springbootapp/README.md

-# this is for reference from master branch
+# this is for reference from B1 branch